Software and Systems Development (SSD) Pathway

 The goal of the Software and Systems Development (SSD) Pathway at Enochs High School is to give a sense of the broad reach of computer science throughout all industry sectors, throughout the world, and to demystify computer science.
 Students will realize that computer science knowledge and skills will give them an edge in whatever industry they wish to pursue and that these skills are within their reach.
 Students of the four-year pathway will complete UC A-G approved courses while advancing skills, knowledge, and abilities in computer science and professional skills and certifications.
 The SSD Pathway places an emphasis on equitable and hands-on learning and offers unique opportunities for students to interact with industry through field trips, speakers, mentors, job shadowing, and internships.
 Most importantly, the SSD Pathway is adaptable to the ever-changing needs of the computing industry to ensure a quality, relevant, and equitable program for all students.

-The SSD pathway includes courses in Exploring Computer Science, AP Computer Science Principles, AP Computer Science A, Cybersecurity 1-2, Cybersecurity 3-4, Web Application Development, 3D Graphics & Animation, Video Game Design, and Artificial Intelligence.
+The SSD pathway includes courses in Exploring Computer Science, AP Computer Science Principles, AP Computer Science A, Cybersecurity 1-2, Cybersecurity 3-4, Cybersecurity 5-6, Web Application Development, 3D Graphics & Animation, Video Game Design, Artificial Intelligence and Software Engineering.

 One of the greatest strengths of the SSD pathway is that students can pursue their own path through the courses.
 In this way, students can choose to explore different areas, or specialize in any one area.